Sales Discovery Call: Steps, Checklist, & Qualifying Questions

 What are the main pieces of information you want to learn about the prospect?
 Stick to those and form a sequence.

 Evaluate & Reflect – Learn From Every Discovery Call

 With permission, record your discovery calls.
-This will significantly help you pinpoint elements that caused confusion or uncertainty and leverage tactics that gave you the best results.
+This will help you pinpoint elements that cause confusion or uncertainty and leverage tactics that generate the best results.

 Recordings allow you to access what went well and what can be improved.
 The recording also allows you to take more thorough notes about the conversation to guide you through the rest of the sales process and future interactions.

 The best thing you can do the next time you talk to the prospect is reference pain points and discussion points brought up in your discovery call.

 Your discovery call sets the pace for the rest of your sales process, so make sure you have a strong process in place.

 Get sales tips and strategies delivered straight to your inbox.